isaglik/Battleship-Game/README.md

 # Battleship Game
- Battleship game on TM4C123G and Nokia 5110 LCD
+ Battleship game on TM4C123G and Nokia 5110 LCD using Assembly Language